 The District is continuing with a Capital Improvement Program to rehabilitate existing equipment and facilities to ensure that the District is able to supply a safe and reliable source of drinking water and sufficient pumping capacity for fire flow protection.
-The District has recently completed construction of an emergency interconnection with neighboring Locust Valley Water District In addition, the District is currently constructing a new wellhead treatment system at Plant No. 2 and has initiated the planning process for new wellhead treatment at Plant No. 6.
+The District has recently constructed a new AOP treatment system at Plant No. 2 and is currently designing a new PFAS treatment system at Plant No. 6.
 Details of these projects are highlighted in the District Newsletter.